DetektrBox/detection-engineering-portfolio/README.md

 Former SOC Analyst (DefendEdge) → now executing a focused Detection Engineering sprint that turns raw telemetry into production-grade content.

 **This is not a notes repo.**
-Everything here follows the same cycle I will use on a team:
+Everything here follows the same cycle:

 > **Telemetry → Detection → Validation → Tuning → Automation → Documentation**